How can we save our kids from screen addiction, which soared during the pandemic?

 The Canadian Pediatric Society(CPS)points out :

-- Children between the ages of two and four years should get no more than 1 hour a day of screen time.
+- Children between the ages of two and five years should get no more than 1 hour a day of screen time.

 - For children older than five, limit screen time to less than two hours a day.

 - Children and teens between the ages of five and 13 are allowed a maximum of 2 hours of entertainment-based screen time per day (watching TV, texting friends, or playing computer games).

 Screen-free zone at homes